blanfried/Osows/content/english/planpolicy.md

 - GetHugoThemes.com
 - Themefisher.com

 We have opted to host these sites as previews ourselves for cohesion purposes on Osows.com.
-Our Web Developers are skilled in the conversion of these themes into new customized websites for our clients.
-We have all rights necessary to conduct said conversion for our clients and use these themes as we see fit.
+Our Web Developers are skilled in the conversion of these designs into new customized websites for our clients.
+We have all rights necessary to conduct said conversion for our clients and use these designs as we see fit.